Oichkatzelesfrettschen/linux-486/README.md

 The generated boot floppy disk provides you with a Busybox system that is kept entirely in memory. uClibc's shared library files are also loaded into memory, allowing other programs to save on memory (as opposed to using static binaries).

 A second floppy containing additional kernel modules can also be generated.
-Both floppies are ext2 formatted.
+The boot disk uses ext2 while the modules disk is formatted as FAT12.

 ## Build requirements